earthly/earthly/docs/cloud/satellites/gha-runners.md

 # Satellites as GHA runners (**experimental**)

-Earthly Satellites embed now a GitHub self-hosted runner, so they can directly pull jobs from GHA without the need of an intermediate runner.
+Earthly Satellites are bundled with a GitHub self-hosted runner, so they can directly pull jobs from GHA without the need of an intermediate runner.

 This self-hosted runner comes with the Earthly CLI preinstalled and configured to use the Satellite BuildKit instance, so GHA jobs will share the same Satellite cache than the traditional Satellite builds.